helloilya/generator-yeomify-landing/README.md

 ### Release History

+* 1.3.1 — Fixed bug where the page was reloaded without insert styles in `jade` file, optimized `watch` task.
 * 1.3.0 — Added `less`, `sass` and `stylus` linters, updated styles files structure, updated bower dependencies.
 * 1.2.2 — Renamed config option from `css` to `csstype`, renamed folder from `styles` to `css`, updated names of tasks.
 * 1.2.1 — Fixed bug with incorrect paths in `app` folder after run the `build` task, added default font file for css.